-The Panasas Storage Cluster has been designed to provide the benefits of a clustered file system.
-The Panasas File System allows for a single namespace that can be shared across the entire pool of storage and load-balanced dynamically.
-This system provides the foundation for a single, shared storage infrastructure that can be fully leveraged and utilized for CAE work.
+The Panasas parallel storage system has been designed to provide the benefits of a NAS parallel file system.
+The Panasas parallel file system (PanFS) allows for a single namespace that can be shared across the entire pool of storage and load-balanced dynamically.
+This system provides the foundation for a single, shared storage infrastructure that can be fully leveraged and utilized for CAE applications.